 Mystic shoreline Initiative

-The Mystic Shoreline Initiative aims to provide universally accessible recreation opportunities along, and improve the ecological health of, the Mystic Lakes and Mystic River in Arlington, Winchester and West Medford.
+The Mystic Shoreline Initiative is an effort to provide universally accessible recreation opportunities along, and improve the ecological health of, the Mystic Lakes and Mystic River in Arlington, Winchester and West Medford.

 Background